stroxler/pyre-notes-and-tools/pycon-2025/dynamic-vs-static-v1.md

 Python was conceived as a dynamically typed language, and much of its rich library ecosystem was written without types.
 And many of the powerful patterns that make dynamically typed Python useful are difficult to statically type, for example:
 - Pervasive use of duck typing
 - Use of metaprogramming and classes with highly dynamic behavior
-- Reliance of flow-sensitive type information that type checkers cannot track
+- Reliance on flow-sensitive type information that type checkers cannot track
 - Using heterogeneous containers in ways that the type system can't model

 We'll explore some of these patterns, why they are hard to type and might not be worth typing, and some advice for how to get the most out of the type system without trying to force inherently dynamic code to be statically typed.

 We'll also look at the many ways Python's type system has evolved to support more dynamic use cases over the years, and a few possible future directions.

-## Does the proposal need more pizzaz?
+## Does the proposal need more pizzazz?

 The v0 doc includes a few sections I've skipped for now:
 - "Why this talk matters now"